aneeqaf/Quantum-Simulation/README.md

 # Rollright - A Quantum Simulator

-Rollright is a Schrondinger-style quantum simulator that is particularly efficient on Google quantum-supremacy circuits.
-In addition, to a full state-vector representation, it also uses sum-of-tensors representations.
+Rollright is a hybrid Schrondinger-Feynman quantum simulator that is particularly efficient on Google quantum-supremacy circuits.
+In addition to a full state-vector representation, it uses sum-of-tensors representations.
+Distributed simulation with no interprocess communication is performed using a meta-simulation script.

+Tensor partitions are currently specified by the choice of a vertical or horizontal cut with a particular size breakdown (3q + 4q versus 4q + 3q).
+Non-straightline cuts are supported internally but would require additional command-line controls.
+Straightline cuts are preferrable for deeper circuits.

+In order to simulate each two-qubit gate acting across tensor partitions, Rollright branches on SVD components of the gate.
+For example, each CZ gate implies a branching factor of two.
+Optional command-line arguments specify a branch for each crossing CZ gate (xCZ), which cumulatively form a "CZ path".
+Command-line arguments may request a range of such CZ paths to be simulated in the same process with resulting amplitudes added up and saved in an output file, or added up to a previously existing file (saved by another process).

+The indices of the amplitudes to save can be specified either explicitly or using a pseudo-random number generator by providing a seed and the number of indices (produced indices can be optionally saved into a file).
+To minimize I/O effort, Rollright reads and saves the amplitudes in binary format using memory mapped I/O by default.
+ASCII output can be requested for the last process in a batch.

+Rollright prints many details about its hardware and software environment, as well as runtime statistics, with requested verbosity.

+Rollright supports multithreaded execution, however the number of threads requested must be carefully balanced against the number of parallel processes launched.

-## Run the Simulator
+## Running the Simulator

 ### Command line options
 * **--CZ_path, -c**
+	* CZ path is usually specified for distributed simulation.
-	* CZ path has 4 different components, 2 of which are optional.
+	* CZ path has four components, the last two of which are optional.
-	* Must be followed by two integers separated by a comma specifying the length of the CZ path and the value of the CZ path.
+	* The first two integers separated by a comma specify the length of the CZ path and the value of the CZ path.
 	* The third argument is the number of bits that specify the range of CZ paths that the simulator goes over in a single process.
 	* The fourth argument is the number of bits to branch on using depth first search.
-	* Phase 1 simulation includes the prefixed CZ bits and the ranges.
-Phase 2 simulation is the execution of branching using depth first search.
+	* Initially, simulations consumes the process prefix and subsequent CZ bits from the specified range.
+Then, a branching simulation is performed for specified number of bits.
 	* Defines the CZ path for CZ gates that cross partitions for distributed simulation.
 * **--depth, -d**
 	* Must be followed by an integer to specify the number of cycles to simulate
 	* The default setting simulates all cycles specified in the input.
-	* This option is only relevant when reading from input files.
-* **--google_spec, -g**
-	* Must be followed by two arguments - number of qubits and total depth of the circuit.
-	* It is used to generate Google-style circuits.
-* **--google_input, -p**
-	* Must be followed by a filename of a circuit in the Google format.
-	* The file is assumed to be in `input\random_circuits_google`.
 * **--hcut, --b**
 	* Must be followed by an integer that specifies one side of a horizontal cut in a circuit.
 	* The program calculates the size of the other partition given number of qubits in the first partition.
 	* If not specified, then the sum-of-tensors simulation calculates the best horizontal cut.
 * **--help, --h**
-	* Help option for command line options.
+	* Lists available command line options.
 * **--inputfile, -i**
-	* Must be followed by a filename (currently only reads the file in the Rollright format).
+	* Must be followed by a filename (currently only reads the file in the Rollright or in the Google circuit format).
-	* The file is assumed to be in `input\random_circuits_rollright`.
+	* The file is assumed to be in `input\random_circuits_rollright` or in `input\random_circuits_google`.
 * **--idx, -x**
-	* Must be followed by either a filename or two integers separated by a comma - seed and number of indices.
+	* Must be followed by either a filename or two comma separated integers, seed and number of indices.
 	* Optionally, end the two integers argument with a '+' to print the generated indices to a file.
-	* The program prints the values of the amplitudes in the specified indices to a file in `output\amp_vectors\<dirname>\output_<pid>.amps` or `output\amp_vectors\output_<pid>.amps`. `<dirname>` can be specified using the -o option.
-Providing a `<dirname>` is recommended for distributed simulation to simplify recollection of files for computations.
+	* The program prints the values of the amplitudes in the specified indices to a file in `output\amp_vectors\<dirname pertaining to circuit>\<filename>.amps` or `output\amp_vectors\<filename>.amps`. `<filename>` can be specified using the -o option.
+Providing a `<filename>` is recommended for distributed simulation to simplify recollection of files for computations.
-	* Generated indices are printed in `output\amp_vectors\<dirname>\output_<pid>.idx` or `output\amp_vectors\output_<pid>.idx`
+	* Generated indices are printed in `output\amp_vectors\<dirname>\<filename>.idx` or `output\amp_vectors\<filename>.idx`
 * **--num_threads, -t**
 	* Must be followed by an integer.
 	* Sets a maximum limit on the number of threads to be used